bonlang/bonc/internals/ssa.md

 The SSA is made up of a vector of functions, which are made up of a vector of basic blocks, which are then made up of a vector of operations.

-Besides calling functions each operation takes at a max 3 paramters, and returns a value into the first element of the quadruple, which can be a symbolic register or nothing.
+Besides calling functions each operation takes a set number of variables, and optionally returns a value into the register on the left hand, which can be a symbolic register or nothing.

 ### Datatypes